kbladin/KalleWheel/README.md

 # KalleWheel
 A custom color wheel extension for Adobe Photoshop.
-Using CEP to create a color wheel with HTML, JavaScript and CSS.

-KalleWheel is an extension currently at the experiment state that is made to make it easier for digital painters to choose colors in Photoshop.
+KalleWheel is an extension currently that is made to make it easier for digital painters to choose colors in Photoshop.